Nicolasalx/Technical-Test-Quantfox/README.md

 ---

+## 📂 **Frontend Architecture**

+The frontend is built using **Next.js**, a powerful React-based framework optimized for both server-side rendering and static site generation.
+The codebase follows a modular structure, ensuring clarity, scalability, and maintainability.
+Here's an overview of the main folders and files:

+### 📂 **`src/`**

+The `src` directory houses all the core application files, structured as follows:

+#### **1. `app/`**

+This is the core directory for the Next.js app routing system.
+It contains all the pages, components, and styling for the application.

+- **`Board.tsx`**: The main component that renders the task board, providing an overview of all task lists and categories.
+- **`List.tsx`**: Handles the logic and UI for individual task lists within the board, grouping tasks by status or category.
+- **`Task/`**: A subdirectory for task-specific components:

+  - **`Task.tsx`**: Defines the UI and behavior for individual tasks displayed in the lists.
+  - **`TaskModal.tsx`**: Handles the modal for creating or updating tasks, including task details and actions.
+  - **`TaskStatus.tsx`**: Manages the status of tasks, allowing users to mark them as completed or change their status dynamically.

+- **`globals.css`**: Contains global styles, including TailwindCSS utility classes for consistent styling throughout the app.
+- **`layout.tsx`**: Defines the shared layout and structure for all pages, including the header, footer, and content wrapper.
+- **`page.tsx`**: The default landing page of the application, providing an entry point for the task board.

+### 📂 **Root-Level Configuration Files**

+The root directory contains essential configuration files to manage dependencies, builds, and styling:

+- **`next.config.ts`**: Configures Next.js settings for optimized builds and custom behavior.
+- **`tsconfig.json`**: TypeScript configuration file for strict typing and code reliability.
+- **`tailwind.config.ts`**: TailwindCSS configuration file for customizing themes and utility classes.
+- **`postcss.config.mjs`**: Configures PostCSS to process TailwindCSS styles.
+- **`package.json`**: Defines project dependencies, scripts, and metadata for both development and production environments.
+- **`next-env.d.ts`**: Provides TypeScript type definitions for Next.js features.

+### 📂 **`public/`**

+This folder stores static assets such as images, icons, and fonts, which are served directly by Next.js.

+- **`favicon.ico`**: The application’s favicon for browser tabs.

+---

 ## 🛠 **Backend Architecture**

 The backend architecture is built using **NestJS** with a modular organization.
 Here’s an overview of the main folders and files:

 ### **1. `src/`**

 The main folder containing the backend implementation.

 ### **2. `common/`**

 This folder holds reusable components within the application, such as:

 - **DTOs**: Data transfer objects used to validate user input (e.g., `create-task.dto.ts`).
 - **Entities**: Models representing data structures in the application.
 - **Interfaces** and **Types**: Used to define contracts and types within the app.
 - **Utils**: Utility functions.

 ### **3. `microservices/`**

 This section contains services that manage various parts of the system:

 - **lists-service**: Manages task lists.
 - **tasks-service**: Manages tasks.
 - **prisma-service**: Interface between Prisma and the application for database operations.

 ### **4. `main.ts`**

 The main entry point of the application where modules and services are configured and launched.

 ### 📂 **Prisma Folder**